TestEssence/feature-to-md/README.md

 - Document template (Header and Footer) customization
 - Feature Summary (Feature Summary Template) and Scenario Footer (Scenario Footer Template) customization

+You can use other converters like [md-to-pdf](https://www.npmjs.com/package/md-to-pdf) to convert the resulting markdown into pdf or other formats you like

 ## Installation

 ```sh